Press Release Gothenburg, Sweden on March 17, 2023

 Senior Executives may be entitled to compensation for any competition restrictions after the termination of employment, however, only to the extent severance pay for the corresponding period is not awarded.
 The purpose of such compensation is to compensate the executive for any gap between the monthly base salary at the notice of termination and (lower) monthly income received, or that could be received, by a new employment, assignment or own business.
 The compensation can be awarded during the period of the competition restriction, however, not more than for 12 months after the termination of employment.

 Salary and employment conditions for employees

-When preparing the Board of Director’s proposal for these remuneration guidelines, salary and employment conditions for the company’s employees have been considered.
+When preparing the Board of Directors’ proposal for these remuneration guidelines, salary and employment conditions for the company’s employees have been considered.
 This have been made by including information of the total income of the employees, the components of the remuneration and the increase and growth rate over time, as part of the Remuneration Committee’s and the Board of Directors’ basis for decision when evaluating whether the guidelines and the limitations set out herein are reasonable.
-The increase of the gap between the remuneration to Senior Executives and remuneration to other employees will be disclosed in the remuneration report.
+The development of the gap between the remuneration to Senior Executives and remuneration to other employees will be disclosed in the remuneration report.

 4. The resolution process to determine, review and implement the guidelines

 The Board of Directors has established a Remuneration Committee.
 The Committee’s tasks include preparing the Board of Directors’ decision to propose guidelines for Senior Executive remuneration.
 These are reviewed annually and new proposals for guidelines shall be drafted by the Board at least every fourth year and presented to the Annual General Meeting for resolution.
 The guidelines shall be in force until new guidelines are adopted by the Annual General Meeting.